Trump fumes as Supreme Court blocks census citizenship question

 The Supreme Court had handed Trump some major victories since he took office in 2017, in particular a June 2018 ruling upholding his travel ban targeting people from several Muslim-majority countries.
 The court in January also let Trump’s policy barring many transgender people from the U.S. military go into effect.

 Manhattan-based U.S. District Judge Jesse Furman ruled on Jan.
 15 that the Commerce Department’s decision to add the question violated the Administrative Procedure Act.
-Federal judges in Maryland and California also have issued rulings to block the question’s inclusion, saying it would violate the Constitution’s mandate to enumerate the population every 10 years.
+Federal judges in Maryland and California also have issued rulings to block the question.

-Furman said the evidence showed that Commerce Secretary Wilbur Ross concealed his true motives for adding the question and that he and his aides had convinced the Justice Department to request a citizenship question.
+Furman said the evidence showed that Commerce Secretary Wilbur Ross concealed his true motives for adding the question and that he and his aides had convinced the Justice Department to request a citizenship query.

 The Census Bureau’s own experts estimated that households corresponding to 6.5 million people would not respond to the census if the citizenship question were asked.